asrhou/NATMI/README.md

 ## Example workflow advanced (Tabula Muris Senis dataset)

 To demonstrate the usage of delta network analysis, we show the analysis on Tabula Muris Senis as in our manuscript.
 Processed Tabula Muris Senis data 'Mammary_Gland_droplet.h5ad' was downloaded from figshare (https://figshare.com/projects/Tabula_Muris_Senis/64982).
-We tehn extracted 3 and 18-month-old mammary gland cells and normalized each expression profile by total number of unique molecular identifiers and then rescaled by multiplying by 1,000,000.
+We then extracted 3 and 18-month-old mammary gland cells and normalized each expression profile by total number of unique molecular identifiers and then rescaled by multiplying by 1,000,000.
 Normalized gene expression data and annotations are available in figshare: https://figshare.com/s/7f45bf6352da453b3266.

 ### We firstly extract edges between cells of the 3 and 18-month-old mammary glands in mice using ExtractEdges.py.
 ```bat